-Car air con-I know that we have all seen and heard this weather warning in the past and nothing ever comes of them, especially from the “Daily Express” newspaper group.
+Firstly, I know that we have all seen and heard these false weather warning !
+So, in the past and nothing ever comes of them.
+Especially from the “Daily Express” newspaper group.
 This warning from the “Daily Mirror” is of a heat wave that may last up to two weeks; nice if it happens.

 Car air con in winter

 Many drivers make the mistake of turning their car air con off in winter.
 I appreciate that with it on the car uses slightly more fuel.
 But the truth is that when it is switched off.
 Then the parts of the car air con system are not being used and will eventually deteriorate.
 Up to the present time, most of the parts and hoses are often made of rubber and plastic.
 Because it is a sealed system.
 You are likely to get a loss of pressure.